SetProtocol/set-protocol-contracts/migrations/overview.md

     - Kovan: linear with DEFAULT_AUCTION_PRICE_DENOMINATOR and use starting price = true, constant with DEFAULT_AUCTION_PRICE_NUMERATOR and DEFAULT_AUCTION_PRICE_DENOMINATOR
     - Development: linear with DEFAULT_AUCTION_PRICE_DENOMINATOR and use starting price = true, constant with DEFAULT_AUCTION_PRICE_NUMERATOR and DEFAULT_AUCTION_PRICE_DENOMINATOR

-*side note* the above script contains too much functionality and should be split up into linking libraries, deploying exchange/issuance modules and the core set protocol contracts.
+*side note* the above script contains too much functionality and should be split up into linking/deploying libraries, deploying exchange/issuance modules and the core set protocol contracts.

 ## Authorization